7 Movies From The Disney Channel That You Won't Find On Disney+ (And Where To Watch Them)

 MV5BYzc0ZTc2YjEtYjg5OC00MGM1LTljZGEtNjRmMjcwOTUwM2M1XkEyXkFqcGdeQXVyOTk3MDYxNw@@._V1_SX1777_CR0,0,1777,999_AL_.jpg

 This Prince and the Pauper-esque tale about an average teenager Alex (Maggie Lawson - no that wasn’t Alicia Silverstone) trading places with her supermodel doppleganger Janine is a total time capsule of the early 2000s.
-Maybe it’s the clothes, maybe its the schmaltziness of the ending, or maybe its the Justin Timberlake and Kathie Lee Gifford cameos.
+Maybe it’s the clothes, maybe it’s the schmaltziness of the ending, or maybe it’s the Justin Timberlake and Kathie Lee Gifford cameos.
 But I think it also has to do with its feel-good factor.
 Both Alex and Janine went through issues with their self-esteem and family obligations that I think really resonated with a lot of young girls.
 Plus it pandered to the sides of us that wanted to pour milk on the meanest girl at school or go on a date with a member of N*SYNC (although I personally would have gone for Lance…surprise, surprise.)

 Model Behavior is not on Disney+ because it was produced by Karz Entertainment and Pacific Moon Pictures in addition to Disney, and was originally distributed on ABC.
 While I haven’t found the film available to stream or watch on YouTube, I did find it on a few obscure sites.